-Some experienced and trade secrets from our melbourne house packing removalists team.
+Some experienced and trade secrets from our Melbourne house packing removalists team.
 Living and Dining spaces- the place you’re most likely to spend your time.
 As well as least likely to keep neat and tidy in the hustle and bustle of a big event like moving.
 So how should you plan to pack these spaces or hire a house packing removalists team?

-You should take time to pack your dining and living areas, as the contents in these rooms will take priority when you move in.
+You should take the time to pack your dining and living areas, as the contents of these rooms will take priority when you move in.
 Think about it – will you want to make a cuppa and enjoy a restorative stir-fry by the telly before you want to hang every dress back in your closet?
 When in doubt, head for the kitchen.

 Before you start.